SkillsUnion/tamkeen-software/docs/3-backend/annotationsandcrud/crud_02.md

 ### Read

+`@GetMapping` annotation is used in Spring Boot to handle HTTP GET requests.
+It maps a method to a specific URL so that when a client (like a browser or API call) requests data, this method returns the response.

-For read, we will usually create 2 endpoints.
+#### For read, we will usually create 2 endpoints.
 One to get all the objects, and another to get a specific object.

 #### Get all customers